Feed on Posts or Comments

 The same pattern holds true in business as well.
 Much talk about the need—little action to succeed!
 Our work with many clients in this area has revealed that few employees have been exposed to information on the subjects of change, creativity, or innovation.
 We encourage it and expect it but do little to prepare our personnel to actually deal with it.
 Let’s stop waving the banners and singing the anthems and do more to focus on providing our people with the tips, tools, strategies, and training to pursue and obtain the true CHANGE that will lead to the success we so genuinely desire.

-Harry K. Jones is a professional speaker and consultant for AchieveMax®, Inc., a company of motivational speakers who provide custom-designed keynote presentations, seminars, and consulting services.
-Harry has appeared all over North America addressing topics such as change, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork and time management for a number of industries, including education, financial, government, healthcare, hospitality, and manufacturing.
-For more information on Harry's presentations, please call 800-886-2MAX or fill out our contact form.
+Harry K. Jones is a motivational speaker and consultant for AchieveMax®, Inc., a company of professional speakers who provide custom-designed seminars, keynote presentations, and consulting services.
+Harry's top requested topics include change management, customer service, creativity, employee retention, goal setting, leadership, stress management, teamwork, and time management.
+For more information on Harry's presentations, please call 800-886-2629 or fill out our contact form.

 Leave a Reply